-Recruitment’s an industry where managers matter.
-And given how much autonomy and trust’s required to recruit to a high level, your manager could be a determining factor when you reflect on your performance at the end of the year.
+Recruitment’s an industry where your manager really matters.
+And given how much autonomy and trust’s required to recruit to a high level, the person in charge of you could be a determining factor when you reflect on your performance at the end of the year.

 We’ve written guides on How To Be a Great Manager and How to Deal With a Micro Manager.
 And if you’re on a mission to hit 7 figures, you’ll need the former in your corner and not the latter keeping you there.

 Some questions to ask yourself if you want to bill a mill: